Kay Cohen: International growth

-By March 2005 Cohen's label had over 300 stockists globally, including department stores Galeries Lafayette in Paris and Victoria's Secret. in the United States.
-By April of that year Cohen's designs were available in 45 Victoria's Secret stores across the US and was one of only three international designer lingerie brands to be stocked alongside Victoria's Secret product.
+By March 2005, Cohen's label had more than 300 stockists globally, including department stores Galeries Lafayette in Paris and Victoria's Secret. in the United States.
+By April of that year, Cohen's designs were available in 45 Victoria's Secret stores across the US and was one of only three international designer lingerie brands to be stocked alongside Victoria's Secret product.
 In November 2005 Cohen's label was available across Russia in 90 Wild Orchid Stores and opened the retailers fashion show at the Moscow Manege, quickly becoming their best selling brand.
 Within two years of the brand's launch, Cohen's label was available in 25 countries, and had launched its diffusion line Pleasure State White Label, renaming the high fashion Pleasure State: Pleasure State Couture.
-Pleasure State is currently available in 35 countries and over 1000 stores globally.
+Pleasure State is currently available in 35 countries and more than 1000 stores globally.

 Concurrently the brand shifted its Australian department store distribution to rival retailer Myer with a national roll out of in store boutiques.
 Cohen's designs were further bolstered by celebrities Jessica Simpson, Ashlee Simpson (appearing in the garments at the 2006 MTV Australia Music Awards), Rihanna and Anna Nicole Smith.
 By mid-2007 Cohen's label was turning over more than $AUD30 million per annum, and at this time Cohen announced the launch of the Biofit bra.